Discovering Natural Resources: Unraveling the Gifts of Nature in Our Daily Lives

 Mining Products

-Metals in electronics (laptops, phones)
+Metals in electronics (like laptops and phones)

 Minerals in cosmetics

-Construction materials (cement, bricks)
+Construction materials (such as cement and bricks)

 Forestry Products

-Forestry is essential for products such as:
+Forestry is essential for creating various products, including:

-Paper goods (notebooks, tissues)
+Paper goods (such as notebooks and tissues)

 Wood for furniture and construction